Tensions are starting to build in the Asia-Pacific with China’s recent establishment of an “Air Defense Identification Zone” in the East China Sea.

 The zone, established Nov.
 23, blankets most of the East China Sea, including a group of uninhabited islets whose ownership is disputed by China and Japan.
 The Chinese Defense Ministry says it will take “defensive emergency measures” against unidentified aircraft that fly into the area.

-The’s response was swift.
+The Pentagon’s response was swift.
 “The United States is deeply concerned by the People’s Republic of China announcement today that it is establishing an Air Defense Identification Zone in the East China Sea,” Defense Secretary Chuck Hagel said on the same day China established the zone.
 “We view this development as a destabilizing attempt to alter the status quo in the region.
 This unilateral action increases the risk of misunderstanding and miscalculations.”

 The U.S. is executing its Pacific pivot, a rebalancing of resources to the Asia-Pacific.
 While many American allies and partners in the region welcome the policy change, defense analysts have voiced concerns about the potential for conflict between U.S. and Chinese forces.